wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/work-review-sets.md

      ![Search profile view screen](../media/search-profile-view.png)

-1. When the **Search profile view** page is displayed you will see several default widgets.
+1. When the Search profile view page is displayed, you will see several default widgets.

      ![Search profile view widgets](../media/widgets.png)